 The estimated cost of replacing an administrative employee whose annual salary is $20,000 to $30,000 can be as high as $6000.
 Thus, it would be fair to say that if you decide to put effort into retaining an excellent employee, it will be a financially sound decision.
 To retain reliable employees, keep them happy and motivated.

-Another way to save costs here is to look for reliable insurance BPO services.
+Another way to save costs here is to look for alternative models that help optimize business productivity.
+In such scenarios, businesses often mix up two of the most proficient yet different strategies.
+Both the models, staff augmentation vs outsourcing, are opted for.
+However, getting tasks outsourced to reliable insurance BPO service providers have an added advantage.
 Service providers in this business line usually provide full-time equivalents (FTEs) at affordable prices.
 You can outsource a few insurance administrative tasks or back-office duties to get the work done at a fraction of the cost.
-With this, you will not only save enough money but also enable your employees to focus on more strategic and customer service-oriented functions.
+With this, you will save enough money and enable your employees to focus on more strategic and customer service-oriented functions.

 3. Maintaining Workflow Efficiency